frozeman/feindura-flat-file-cms/README.md

 ### NOTE

 #### FRONTEND EDITING
-In order to enable frontend editing and be able to use Atom/RSS 2.0 feeds, you have to call the createMetaTags() method as first inside &lt;head&gt; tags of your website!
+In order to enable frontend editing and be able to use Atom/RSS 2.0 feeds, you have to call the createMetaTags() method as first inside <head> tags of your website!
 It will create all basic and necessary meta tags, like charset, page title, keywords, description, etc.
 See http://feindura.org/api/%5BImplementation%5D/feindura.html#createMetaTags for more information.
+You also have to enable frontend editing inside the admin setup > user permissions.

+#### Javascript Frameworks and the Frontend Editing mode
+All javascript frameworks, except Prototype, should work with the frontend editing mode.
-When you want to use the Prototype javascript framework in your website, the frontend editing will be disabled.
-All other js frameworks should work.
+If Prototype is detected the frontend editing will be automatically blocked .

-#### MooTools
+##### MooTools
-When you want to use the MooTools framework in you website, you must add this in th follwoing way (at best on the end of your website):
+If you want to use the MooTools framework in your website and you have activated the fronend editing mode, you should include the script at the end of your page (before the closing </body> tag) as follow.

-     <script>!window.MooTools && document.write(unescape('%3Cscript src="js/libs/mootools-core-1.3.1.js"%3E%3C/script%3E'))</script>
+     <script>!window.MooTools && document.write(unescape('%3Cscript src="your/path/mootools-core-1.3.1.js"%3E%3C/script%3E'))</script>

 Otherwise you will have problems with the frontend editing.
-If don't care about that, you can deactivate the frontendediting mode inside the admin setup.
+If don't care about that, you can deactivate the frontendediting mode inside the admin setup > user permissions.